niehusst/MyRSA/README.md

 All the files can be compiled by running `make` in the `src/` directory.
 This will produce 2 executables; `client` and `server` that you can use to run simple TCP echo server.
 You can either run each program in their own terminal window, or you can run `server` as a background process; `./server &`.
+Notice it prints out a port number.
+Remember that now.

-This can all be done in one command by running the `demo.sh` script also located in the `src/` directory.
+Then, run the `client` program, via `./client localhost <PORT_NUMBER>`.
+Unless you have another computer you want to run this program on, you will be connecting the `client` and `server` over local host with the port number printed by `server`.

-Then, via the `client` program, you can enter a message that will be encrypted and sent over the network to the server who will decrypt it, read it, re-encrypt it using its own RSA key and send it back to you (because it has nothing better to say) where `client` will decrypt the message and display it to the terminal.
+Finally you can use it!
+With `client`, you can enter a message that will be encrypted and sent over the network to `server`, who will decrypt it, read it, re-encrypt it using its own RSA key and send it back to you (because it has nothing better to say) where `client` will decrypt the message and display it to the terminal.